coostdocs/codoc/content/en/co/log.md

 - The above 5 macros accept a conditional parameter cond, and only print the log when cond is true.
 - The parameter cond can be any expression whose value is of type bool.

+{{< hint warning >}}
-- Since the condition is judged in the first place, even if the log of the corresponding level is disabled, these macros will ensure that the cond expression is executed.
+Since the condition is checked in the first place, even if the log of the corresponding level is disabled, these macros will ensure that the cond expression is executed.
+{{< /hint >}}

 - Example